Skip to main content

 Althea Albert-Santiago, MPH, CCNP, CPM

-An alumna of Norfolk State University and American Military University, she became a certified CACFP Child Nutrition and Management professional in 2021.
-She also serves as the East Region Regional Director of the Missouri School Nutrition Board Association.
+An alumna of Norfolk State University and American Military University, she became a certified Health, Youth, Senior, and Lifespan Coach in September 2024.

 Stacy Brandt